 Safety first.
 Do not hesitate to call Public Safety (911) for help.
 Your safety, and that of our students and community, is our top priority.

 Consult.
-Call the RD, GLO Dean on-call, or CAPS for further consultation whenever you need.
+Call the Resident Directors, GLO Dean on-call, or CAPS for further consultation whenever you need.
 These resources can give you advice, or help take over a situation that has escalated and requires mobilization of many resources.

 Set clear boundaries.
 Set boundaries around anything that helps to preserve your own mental well-being.
 You can’t give students the support they need if you are suffering.
 If a student starts treating you like a therapist then you’ve clearly done a good job of building rapport, but make sure you connect them to professional resources that can meet their needs.
+Students want to know what kind of support they can receive from you, and where they can go for more/different support.
 We want all our students to have many layers of emotional support instead of relying on just one individual to meet these needs.

 Warmth.
 Your role is to be a warm, supportive presence for this student who is struggling.
 You’re not there to fix anything or give unsolicited advice.
 Acknowledge difficult emotions, and instill hope that, with help, things can get better.

 Normalize help-seeking.
-College is challenging, COVID is challenging, and to get through it we all need multiple sources of support.
+College is challenging under normal circumstances, and the world keeps serving up new challenges.
+To get through it we all need multiple sources of support.
 One key way to support students is to normalize and encourage help-seeking.
 You can praise them for reaching out to you for help, or even talking about the importance of building a multi-layered support system in your own life.

 “It's ok to feel like this...”

 “How can I be helpful?
 When I am struggling, turning to _______ for support is a helpful first step”

 Determine need.
 Does the student need resources for social connection, specialized professional help, or is this an emergency?